mschn/wissl/api.md

 a list of songs.

+This method will write the new metadata to the actual music file on the filesystem and update the DB synchronously: request might take up to a few minutes to complete depending the number of files and disk performances.

+### <a id="editartworkalbum_id"></a>`/edit/artwork/artwork_id`
+* method: `POST`
+* param: `album_id` unique album id
+* param: `file` image file sent as part using `multipart/form-data`
+* requires admin privileges
+* ex: `curl -H "sessionId:UUID" -F 'file=@/path/to/image.jpg' http://localhost/wissl/edit/artwork/142`
+* does not return anything

+Edit album artwork for a given album.

-This method will write the new metadata to the actual music file on the filesystem and update the DB synchronously: request might take up to a few minutes to complete.
+This method will write the new metadata to the actual music file on the filesystem and update the DB synchronously: request might take up to a few minutes to complete depending the number of files and disk performances.

 ### <a id="logs"></a>`/logs`
 * method: `POST`